millermedeiros/esformatter/README.md

 ### esformatter.format(str[, opts]):String

-So far `esformatter` exposes a single `format()` method which receives a string containing the code that you would like to format and the configuration options that you would like to use and returns a string with the result.
+So far `esformatter` exposes 2 methods.

+`format()` method which receives a string containing the code that you would like to format and the configuration options that you would like to use and returns a string with the result.

 ```js
 var esformatter = require('esformatter');